DavidLiuGit/GTAV_NewsHelicopter/README.md

 - community suggestions!

 ### Changelog
+#### 1.5.2
+- added option to change wanted level needed for news heli to spawn
 #### 1.5.1
 - Weazel News overlay will now show "Signal Lost" if heli is destroyed
 #### 1.5.0